 The commonly used traditional diagnostic classification systems for psychiatric disorders are increasingly recognized to be one of the reasons for a lack of innovation and development in psychiatry.
 It is gradually accepted that psychopathology, e.g. specific symptoms can be observed across clinical diagnosis and have a dimensional aspect.
 It seems necessary to focus more strongly on the specific link between specific psychopathology – symptoms – and large-scale brain systems to improve the understanding of mental disorder and consequently to develop more efficient treatments and result in a progress of prediction of illness course and prevention in psychiatry.
 This endeavor is the aim of the Synopsis project at the University Hospital of Psychiatry.

 Our mission is to apply translational research methods in order to understand abnormal behavior in psychiatric disorders.
 The ultimate goal is to turn knowledge on the pathobiology of behavior into starting points for the development of individualized treatment options.
 Our research focuses on abnormalities of communication processes in affective disorders and the psychosis spectrum.
-We aim to improve social integration, real world functioning and quality of life of our patients.
+We aim to improve social integration,

 The group interests cover clinical and scientific topics.
 Clinical activities could be allocated to Hubl Daniela.
 Scientific activities could be allocated additional to Hubl Daniela to Dierks Thomas and Koenig Thomas.

 Focus on the spectrum from health to psychosis